abhaytiket/logback-encoder/README.md

 <dependencies>
   <dependency>
     <groupId>com.tix.logback.logging</groupId>
-    <artifactId>custom-config</artifactId>
+    <artifactId>custom-encoder</artifactId>
     <version></version>
   </dependency>
 </dependencies>
 ```

 To use `CustomLogbackConfigurator` for removing logback configuration using `logback.xml` we will be using [service provider](https://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) loading facility provided by Java.
 All you have to do is to create a file named `ch.qos.logback.classic.spi.Configurator` on path `src/main/resources/META-INF/services` and add `com.tix.logback.logging.CustomLogbackConfigurator` as the content of the file.
-This is actually the recommended way to configure logback for your application but if you want to do it in your own way then simply add `logback.xml` file in path `src/main/resources` of your Maven project.
+This is actually the recommended way to configure logback for your application because it will reduce your application startup time by skipping XML parsing of `logback.xml` but, if you want to do it in your own way then simply add `logback.xml` file in path `src/main/resources` of your Maven project.
 To use `CustomJsonEncoder` defined in this project with `ConsoleAppender` you can add the following configuration in `logback.xml`:

 ```
 <configuration>